Caragh: Amenities

 The main features in the village are a large Roman Catholic church (Our Lady & St. Joseph), a well stocked shop, a pub, a national primary school and Mondello motor racing circuit (approx. 1.5 km from village centre).
 As of March 2010, the church and school in the village are undergoing extensive redevelopment.

 Transport

 The Dublin to Cork railway line runs through the village, but there is no railway station.
 The Grand Canal also runs past Caragh, and nearby is the Leinster Aqueduct where the Grand Canal crosses over the river Liffey.

 Representation

 The village forms part of the Kildare South Dáil constituency for national elections.
 For County Council elections, Caragh is within the Naas Local Electoral Area of Kildare County Council.

 Demographics

-The population of Caragh village has grown significantly in the early 21st century, increasing from 242 inhabitants in 2002, to 751 as of the 2006 census, to 966 by the time of the 2016 census.
+The population of Caragh has grown significantly in the early 21st century, increasing from 242 inhabitants in 2002, to 751 as of the 2006 census, to 966 by the time of the 2016 census.
 The 2016 census recorded a 'housing stock' of 263 homes within the village boundary.